 Although many companies see the importance of a multi-channel customer service and contact centre strategy, in practice there still is a lot of work.
 Several people that were surveyed by Econsultancy, complain about the typical long waiting periods in telephonic support and customer services via e-mail do not always run smoothly either.

-A multi-channel customer service strategy is not only a question of the right technologies and solutions: it requires the necessary attention for the needs of the digital consumer, smooth processes, proper resources and customer-centric organisations.
+A multi-channel customer service strategy is not only a question of the right technologies and solutions: it requires the necessary attention for the needs of the digital consumer, smooth processes, proper resources and customer-centric organisations where the workforce gets involved in a customer-centric culture.

 You can learn more about the study of Econsultancy and the importance of a multi-channel customer service here.